phat-hee/eeg__temporalgraph_ad_ftd_hc/README.md

 Please obtain the EEG dataset from the original source:
 👉 https://doi.org/10.3390/data8060095

-arguments (e.g., model type, frequency band, window length) can be configured inside the script or passed as CLI flags.

 ## 📖 Citation
 If you use this codebase or reproduce results, please cite: ///